sentientazure/superblogdocs/07_accounts/03_python_4_register_page.md

     return render(request, "register.html", context)
 ```

-Don't forget to import the `RegisterForm`.
+Here we're importing the `RegisterForm` class, creating an object out of it, and sending it to the `register.html` template.

 Next, in your `register.html` template:

 ```django
 {% extends "base.html" %}